nescirem/nescirem.github.io/source/_posts/A-brief-introduction-for-wave-propagations-in-porous-media.md

 ![](/imgs/mainTypesOfPorousMedia.png "three main types of porous media")

 Fig.1.
-The three main types of porous media (referenced from Ref.
+The three main types of porous media (Source: Ref.
 2)

 With the significant development of the research and applications on porous media in recent years, the concept of porous media can be seen in applying in many areas of applied science and engineering.
 Wave propagations in porous media have great application significances in the areas of geophysics, earthquake, civil engineering, mechanical engineering, and petroleum engineering.